sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

-33. diff ***where clause*** and  ***ha  ving clause***?
+33. diff ***where clause*** and  ***having clause***?
 = The WHERE clause in SQL is used to filter data from specific rows in a table based on certain conditions , process before grouping .
-The HAVING clause is used to filter data from a group of rows in a query based on conditions involving aggregate values , process after grouping.
+The HAVING clause is used to filt er data from a group of rows in a query based on conditions involving aggregate values , process after grouping.

 34. what is Data Redundency ?